Developing a brand

 You see the beginnings of developing a brand strategy when you are able to take a dispassionate look at your customers.
 When you see them, not as you imagine them, but rather as they are.

 Your customers buy a category, and then choose a brand within that category.
 Referencing our laundry detergent example, the customer needs it to wash clothes.
 The customer then chooses a specific brand as a preferred purchase.

-Purchasing decisions are all about positioning, meaning and integrity.
-They choose a brand within a category based on an emotional litmus test.
+Purchasing decisions are all about positioning, meaning, and integrity.
+Prospects choose a brand within a category based on an emotional litmus test.
 Efficacy and product values are, for the most part, equal across the market space.

 What dictates consumer preference

 How then does the consumer determine preference?
 What price are they willing to pay for that brand?
 Considering that almost all products sell commodity benefits, what could possibly be left?
 What is left is a true brand.